 Q. How do I replace the email address you have on file for listserv updates?

 Q. How are my EBSCO eBooks MARC Records handled in EBSCO Discovery Service?

 EBSCO maintains records in EDS for all EBSCO eBooks accessible to your users, including subscription collections, purchased titles, and eBooks available via DDA and Short-Term loan.
 In the event a title is no longer available, as happens with the EBSCO eBooks subscription collections, the records will automatically be removed from EDS, except in cases where you have loaded the record into your custom catalog.

 If you have made the decision to include EBSCO eBooks in your custom catalog, and you are an EBSCO eBooks subscription customer, you are responsible for updating and maintaining the records set, just as you would need to for your local OPAC.
 For information on how to remove records from your EDS custom catalog, please see the following article: How do I delete records from my EBSCO Discovery Service (EDS) Custom Catalog?.

-If you subscribe to EBSCO eBooks subscription collections and want to avoid any additional maintenance, we recommend excluding these eBooks and PDA records from your catalog files.
+If you subscribe to EBSCO eBooks subscription collections and want to avoid any additional maintenance, we recommend excluding these eBooks and DDA records from your catalog files.